 Deputy Title IX Coordinator.
-Arkansas Tech University's Deputy Title IX Coordinator is Amy Anderson, whose telephone number is (479) 498-6071, her email address is aanderson41@atu.edu or she may be contacted in person at Tucker Coliseum, 1604 Coliseum Drive, Russellville, Arkansas.
+Arkansas Tech University's Deputy Title IX Coordinators are Amy Anderson, whose telephone number is (479) 498-6071, her email address is aanderson41@atu.edu or she may be contacted in person at Tucker Coliseum, 1604 Coliseum Drive, Russellville, Arkansas and Susie Nicholson, whose telephone number is (479) 964-3230, her email is snicholson@atu.edu or she may be contacted in person at Tucker Coliseum, 1604 Coliseum Drive, Russellville.
 Deputy Title IX Coordinator.
-Arkansas Tech University, Ozark Campus' Deputy Title IX Coordinator is Tanya Martin, whose telephone number is (479) 508-3307, email at tmartin31@atu.edu, or in person at Room 154 of the Technology & Academic Support Building, 1700 Helberg Lane, Ozark, Arkansas.
+Arkansas Tech University, Ozark Campus' Deputy Title IX Coordinator is Tanya Martin, whose telephone number is (479) 508-3307, email at tmartin31@atu.edu or in person at Room 154 of the Technology & Academic Support Building, 1700 Helberg Lane, Ozark, Arkansas.